 The report authors considered both lower and higher emissions scenarios based on available data and published literature.
 Lower emissions scenarios represent modest efforts to reduce global greenhouse gas emissions by mid-21st century whereas the higher emissions scenarios represent “business-as-usual” practices, i.e., greenhouse gas emissions continuing to increase through the 21st century (Oregon Climate Change Research Institute 2019).

-The following are a few highlights from that report (Figure 7) that describe the likelihood of projected changes in environmental parameters important to the Mid-Coast region.
+The following are a few highlights (Figure 7) from that report that describe the likelihood of projected changes in environmental parameters important to the Mid-Coast region.

 Climate change will exacerbate challenges that the Mid-Coast region already experiences.
 As a result of these changes, the Mid-Coast region needs to prepare for the following climate change impacts: